 - Eligibility Requirements: Core criteria specific to each sub-route of the Global Business Mobility Visa.

-- Those under immigration bail in the UK are ineligible.
+– Ineligibility for those under immigration bail in the UK

 Eligibility Criteria by Global Business Mobility Visas Sub-route

 |Global Business Mobility Visa Sub-route

 |– Score 60 points (sponsorship, job skill, salary)